The Mouth Biome

 The Problem with the 'Sterile' Ideal

 We live in a culture obsessed with being 'clean.'
 We use hand sanitizer every five minutes, we bleach our floors, and we want our breath to smell like a synthetic wintergreen factory.
 But the oral microbiome is the gateway to the rest of the body.
 Some people find that when they stop focusing on total sterilization and start focusing on microbial balance, their overall oral comfort improves significantly.
 For me, the shift was moving from a 'scrubbing' mindset to a 'tending' mindset.
 You don't 'scrub' a sourdough starter into submission; you feed it and keep it in the right environment.
 Your mouth is the same.
+It’s a living thing that needs the right conditions to thrive, not a crime scene that needs to be scrubbed for DNA evidence.

 What I Look for Now (and What I Avoid)

 I’ve also become a big fan of xylitol.
 In my research, I found that certain bacteria try to eat xylitol but can’t process it, which basically keeps their population in check without killing the beneficial strains.
 It’s a more 'surgical' approach than the 'sledgehammer' approach of traditional mouthwash.
 I also look for pH-balanced products.
 Your mouth likes to be slightly alkaline or neutral.
 Many commercial products are actually quite acidic, which can wear down enamel over time.
 It’s all about creating an environment where the 'good' guys want to live and the 'bad' guys find it hard to set up shop.
+It’s simple ecology, just happening on a microscopic scale inside your cheeks.

 The Transition Period: It Gets Worse Before It Gets Better